cvilas/guidance/people/pdp.md

 - Work on harware tech & physical AI.
 Rationale:
   - Software is easy.
 Hardware is hard.
 Do hard things.
 This kind of tech has long lasting impact (nuclear fusion, aerospace, defense, green energy)
   - Working on hardware/physical systems require physical presence.
 Eliminates competition from 'remote' knowledge workers
+- (James Clear) Seek pockets of low competition
+  - Wake up early—less traffic, fewer people.
+  - Go deeper or narrower in your field — less noise, more space.
+  - People are drawn to where it is crowded.
+Look for the quiet spaces inside your areas of interest.
+Excellence often hides at the edges.